What Adult Children of Divorce Want Parents to Know

 “I was always afraid of the squid and whale fighting,” Jesse Eisenberg’s Walt tells his therapist in the film, Baumbach’s semi-autobiographical tale of two brothers caught in the middle of a nasty divorce between their literary parents.
 “I can only look at it with my hands in front of my face.”
-The title of the film evokes — all at once — the famous exhibit at the Museum of Natural History, i and watching your parents argue can feel like a titanic clash between two beasts.
+The title of the film evokes — all at once — the famous exhibit at the Museum of Natural History, and interrogates how watching your parents argue can feel like a titanic clash between two beasts.
 It also reveals Walt’s realization in this particular scene: that in re-examining the experiences that have terrified him, he gains insight into why they held such power over him in the first place, and the ability to be truly honest with his mother and father.

 READ MORE: The Fatherly Guide to Step-Parenting

 A divorce can be a profoundly traumatic experience for a family on all fronts, but particular damage is done by the breakdown of communication between parent and child.
 The tension and pressure involved in a separation can make children of divorce feel unable to tell their parents how the situation is affecting them, and they may not even be able to articulate those feelings for many years, leaving many parents unaware of the effect their actions have on their kids.
-But as Walt displayed, hindsight can be a powerful tool.
-So, in order to offer some hindsight on divorce, we asked some adults who endured their parents’ split as children what they wished they could tell their mothers and fathers at the time.
+But, as Walt displayed, hindsight can be a powerful tool.
+So, in order to offer the same lens on divorce, we asked a variety adults who endured their parents’ divorce as children what they wished they could tell their mothers and fathers at the time.